 Crows’ feet before botulinum toxin injection

 When you have botulinum toxin injected, your doctor may first rub an anesthetic cream on the area to numb it.
 Then he or she will inject the medicine into specific facial muscles.
 This only takes a few minutes, and can be done right in the doctor’s office.
-You will be able to continue your daily activities right afterwards.
+Ask your doctor what activities should be avoided immediately after your treatment.

-About 3 days after the injection, you should notice some muscles starting to relax.
-After 1 week, you likely will see fewer facial wrinkles and lines.
+Within the first week of your treatment, you should notice your muscles begin to relax and fewer facial lines and wrinkles.
 This effect wears off in about 3–6 months.

 Crows’ feet after botulinum toxin injection

 Botulinum toxin injections usually work for wrinkle reduction.

 For most people, these injections help wrinkles go away.
 But for some people, wrinkles may look just the same.
 Talk with your doctor about what to expect from botulinum toxin injections.
 He or she can tell you about other wrinkle-reduction options if injections do not work for you.